 Educational Opportunities Centers, Inc.

 Academic counseling/occupational interest testing, career resource library/career guidance.
-Free of charge.
+Free of charge for individuals not enrolled in high school.

 Employment, Life skills & Referral Services